-The Climate Change Response Act 2002 enables New Zealand to meet its international obligations under the Convention and Kyoto Protocol.
+In 2002 New Zealand passed into legislation the Climate Change Response Act 2002.
+This enables New Zealand to meet its international obligations under the Convention and Kyoto Protocol.
 A Prime Ministerial directive for the administration of the 2002 Act names the Ministry for the Environment (MfE) as New Zealand's 'inventory agency'.
-Part 3, section 32, of the Act specifies the following functions and requirements:
+Part 3, section 32, of the Act specifies the following functions and requirements.